benjaminjackman/looty/cgta-scala-js/README.md

 # Tips #

+## Don't cast, it won't work.
+(Per Sebastien)
+In general, never cast between Scala types and JS types, because things break!
+(Just like it is not valid to cast a List into a Vector.)
+There is only one exception: you may cast to js.Any if you need to pass a Scala object as is to a JS API (without conversion, e.g., for storing it into a collection for later retrieval).
+At runtime scala.AnyRef <:< js.Any (whereas at compile time js.Any <:< scala.AnyRef -_-), so this is valid.

 ## Occasionally Chrome console.log will stop working
 If you keep developing in the same tab and refreshing eventually console.log doesn't work anymore for some reason.
 Closing out the tab and opening a new one seems to work